The SWIFT code is one of the usual pieces of required information when a person or business needs to make international payments.

 However, providing the incorrect code can delay the transfer, incur additional fees, or fail to reach the intended recipient’s account.

-Double-check that you have complete information when entering the SWIFT code for your transfer.
+Double-check your complete information when entering the SWIFT code for your transfer.

 Additionally, consider the SWIFT code format mentioned before: specifically, the 4-character bank code, 2-character country code, 2-character location code, and a 3-character branch code, if applicable.